 - Not the most ventilated tent

 The Vango is a wonderfully large family camping tent, but if you’re looking for spacious sleeping areas in a tent, look elsewhere.
-This tent is mostly living space, with two neat sleeping pods at each end.
+This reliable tent is mostly living space, with two neat sleeping pods at each end.

 Each tent pod fits four campers in sleeping bags; it’d be fantastic for two small families wanting to sleep separately.

 Unfortunately, the room divider in each pod makes it difficult to use the family tunnel tent with air mattresses.
 If you want to downsize your party, then mattresses won’t eat up your space.

 When day hits, there’s plenty of space for you to commune in the main body of the tent, in rain or shine.

 This 8 person tent is waterproof and flame resistant, so no matter how wet it gets outside, that incredible tent material is impenetrable.
 The tent won’t even let in a chill, as it seals the heat beneath it.
 This may cause some condensation on the tent walls, though, as the tent isn’t the most ventilated tent in the world.

 However, that’s a small price to pay for the Vango’s immense durability and strength under strain—an excellent quality in large family camping tents.

 Another area you’ll find won’t let heat escape or water in is the tent windows.
 Most tents have closable mesh windows, but the Vango’s are PVC.
 They’re entirely clear, so they let light stream into the tent when uncovered, with no chance of anything leaking in or out through them.